 It is important to differentiate between actual costs and costs determined according to the usual cost accounting practices of individual beneficiaries.

-An example of personnel costs per hour spent on the action will clarify this difference:

-"Costs actually incurred by the beneficiary’ means costs calculated as exactly as possible, normally meaning per physical person for the time period of the operation.
+Thus, ‘costs actually incurred by the beneficiary’ means costs calculated as exactly as possible, normally meaning per physical person for the time period of the operation.
 In practice, for hourly staff costs, use of standard hours as denominator is accepted (see for instance the 1720 hours in section 3.2 page 22), but the numerator for the purpose of calculating ‘actual costs’ is the total eligible staff costs for each particular person assigned to the action.’

 An hourly cost based on the beneficiary’s cost accounting practices could be calculated on the basis of an average of the remuneration costs of a larger aggregate of employees.
 This is normally a grade or some similar measure, which correlates roughly to salary level, but it can also be a cost centre or department (related to the operation) where salary level may vary considerably within the aggregate group of employees.

-This means that the cost amounts obtained by application of cost accounting practices generally deviate from the actual costs as any other simplified costs.
+This means that the cost amounts obtained by application of cost accounting practices generally deviate from the actual costs.
 They are also beneficiary-specific (or even department-specific) for a given operation and a given — short — period (data used relate to one year).

 Therefore, to ensure equal treatment and that the grant does not cover ineligible costs, the document setting out the conditions for support authorising beneficiaries to use their cost accounting practices must provide for minimum conditions.
 Those minimum conditions will aim at ensuring that the cost accounting practices result theoretically and practically in a fair and equitable system.
 This implies the existence of an acceptable analytical accounting system at beneficiary level.
-It furthermore implies that any ineligible/irrelevant expenditure is filtered out from the calculationsupporting the simplified cost options.
+It furthermore implies that any ineligible expenditure is filtered out from the calculation.

 Common requirements for the use of individual beneficiary-specific data

-Depending on a risk assessment by the managing authority, it may be required that beneficiary specific data are certified by an external auditor or, in the case of public bodies, by a competent and independent accounting officer, so as to ensure reliability of the reference data used.
-Certification of historical data may be made in the framework of statutory audits or contractual audits.
-Any certification carried out in this manner would require in-depth knowledge, by the external auditor or independent accounting officer, of the ESI Funds Regulations in respect of e.g. the audit trail, the eligibility of the underlying costs and applicable law
+Depending on the assurance obtained from the beneficiary’s internal management and control system by the managing authority, it may be necessary for beneficiary-specific data to be certified by an external auditor or, in the case of public bodies, by a competent and independent accounting officer, so as to ensure reliability of the reference data used by the managing authority.
+Certification of historical data may take place as part of statutory audits or contractual audits.
+Any certification carried out in this manner would require in-depth knowledge, by the external auditor or independent accounting officer, of the ESI Funds Regulations in respect of e.g. the audit trail, the eligibility of the underlying costs and applicable law,

-Where the risk of error or irregularity in the past accounting data used is deemed low, the calculation method may be made on the basis of pre-data not audited ex-ante.
+Where the risk of error or irregularity in the past accounting data used is deemed low, the calculation method may be based on data not audited ex-ante.
+The managing authority would need to be able to demonstrate, in an objective manner, that the risk is indeed low and why it considers that the beneficiary’s accounting system is reliable, complete and accurate.
 In any case the managing authority will have to assess and validate these individual beneficiary-specific data through a case-by-case approach at the latest when establishing the document setting out the conditions for support to the beneficiary.

 The individual beneficiary-specific methods described above require careful consideration before being implemented by managing authorities.
-It may be burdensome to develop these ad-hoc systems and therefore, the Managing Authorities are recommended to use this system only in cases where significant parts of the programme(s) are implemented by one beneficiary, e.g. Ministry of Education, University or Public Employment Service.
+It may be burdensome to develop these ad-hoc systems and the managing authorities are therefore recommended to use this system only in cases where significant parts of the programme(s) are implemented by one beneficiary, e.g. Ministry of Education, University or Public Employment Service.

-Application for a similar type of operation and beneficiary of scales of unit costs, lump sums and flat rates…
+Using standard scales of unit costs, lump sums and flat rates from other areas